4.4 Pro Forma Adjustments

 tax effects that will not recur in the income of the registrant beyond

-12 months after the transaction should be disclosed.
+12 months after the transaction should be disclosed in the notes to the

 Further, unusual results reflected in the registrant’s